zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 A snapshot is a copy of a disk at a point in time.
 It applies only to one disk.
 If you have a VM that has one disk (the OS disk), you can take a snapshot or an image of it and create a VM from either the snapshot or the image.

 A snapshot doesn't have awareness of any disk except the one that it contains.
-It's problematic to use snapshots in scenarios that require the coordination of multiple disks, such as striping.
+Using snapshots in scenarios that require the coordination of multiple disks, such as striping, is problematic.
 Snapshots would need to be able to coordinate with each other, and that's currently not supported.

 ## Disk allocation and performance